 Computers for Learning puts information technology in classrooms

 Each year, federal government agencies donate hundreds of pieces of computer equipment to local schools and eligible community groups.
-These donations are facilitated through the U.S. General Services Administration's Computers for Learning Program, which allows public, private or parochial schools and educational non-profit groups to “shop” for excess computer equipment available from federal agencies.
+These donations are facilitated through GSA's Computers for Learning Program, which allows public, private or parochial schools and educational non-profit groups to “shop” for excess computer equipment available from federal agencies.

 GSA is responsible for disposing, on behalf of the federal government, around 10,000 computers every week.
 They’re often only three years old, but with a long useable life ahead of them.
 GSA works with schools across the country to match the nation’s classrooms with the federal government’s gently used information technology hardware.

 GSA plays an important role in supporting and facilitating this effort, but ultimately the success of the Computers for Learning Program is dependent on school districts actively participating and scooping up computers and other equipment for no cost.

 The Summerville High School in Tuolumne, California recently took part in the program, receiving 65 Dell laptop computers, 20 LCD monitors and 20 keyboards for their new student technology lab.
 The school experienced cost savings in the amount of $96,500 (based on original acquisition cost) and had a fully outfitted lab for their students to use.